Newsletter December 2016 e

 You delight in love, friendship, doing.

-Without intention, You are awake, striking for me day and night.
+Without intent, you are awake – pulsing for me day and night.

 Andrea Lara

-unicornxmasNow I wish you and your loved ones an Advent season full of miracles, a reflective Christmas and a good start into the New Year.
+Wishing you and your loved ones a season full of wonder, a peaceful Christmas, and a bright start to the New Year.

 Gerald